 2.3.2.1.
 Implementation framework

-In the absence of the Joint Work Plans, UNDAF was operationalized through the Country Cooperation Frameworks and Country Programs presented in UN Agencies Country Programme Documents (CPD); endorsed by the Government of Kyrgyzstan.
+In the absence of the Joint Work Plans, UNDAF was operationalized through the Country Cooperation Frameworks and Country Programs presented in UN Agencies Country Programme Documents (CPD) and the associated Country Programme Action Plans endorsed by the Government of Kyrgyzstan.
 The review of the CPDs confirmed that the goals, outcomes and strategies established in line with the mandate of the respective UN Agencies are within the UNDAF priority areas and in line with UNDAF outcomes.

 Finally, actual implementation of the Agencies CPDs, hence implementation of UNDAF, was through individual projects and programs.
 The MTR finding is that each of the approved and implemented CPDs has a clear reference to the UNDAF outcomes.
 As highlighted under the Effectiveness part, there is a need for further alignment of the respective CPD indicators with UNDAF indicators.